Skeeve/PBibFix/README.md

 The book with the *filename* did not parse correctly.

-THis usually happens with badly created ePub files.
+This usually happens with badly created ePub files.

-You should to fix those issues.

-For this, check that file using [calibre](https://calibre-ebook.com/) or [pagina's EPUB-checker](https://www.pagina.gmbh/produkte/epub-checker/).
+To fix those issues, check that file using [calibre](https://calibre-ebook.com/) or [pagina's EPUB-checker](https://www.pagina.gmbh/produkte/epub-checker/).

 For help with those issues, please go to [e-reader-forum](https://www.e-reader-forum.de/f/epub.197/).